cas/definition.php (people or term)

 This is a collection of books, websites, and videos related to Rhizomes

 This is a list of Urban Fields that Rhizomes is related to.

 Might the world we live in be made up of contingent, emergent 'assemblages'?
 If so, how might complexity theory help us understand such assemblages?

 Assemblage geographers consider space in ways similar to relational geographers.
 However, they focus more on the temporary and contingent ways in which forces and flows come together to form stable entities.
-Thus, they are less focused upon how relations are structured, and more upon the nature of the assemblages that come to exist as a result of shifting relations.
+Thus, they are less attuned to the mechanics of how specific relations coalesce, and more to the contingent and agentic aspects of the assemblages that manifest.

 This is a list of Key Concepts that Rhizomes is related to.

 Navigating Complexity © 2015-2023 Sharon Wohl, all rights reserved.
 Developed by Sean Wittmeyer